-Fourth year, part time
+Fifth year, part time

 Did Education Make a Difference?
 The impact education on the outcome of working-class individuals in Birmingham in the 19th century.

-Using documentation from the Bluecoat school in birmingham from 1780-1881 and national primary source material, this research will aim to examine the impact of education received by pupils at the Bluecoat charity school in Birmingham to ascertain whether it encouraged social mobility.
+Using documentation from the Bluecoat school in Birmingham from 1780-1881 and national primary source material, this research will aim to examine the impact of education received by pupils at the Bluecoat charity school in Birmingham to ascertain whether it encouraged social mobility.

 Previous studies on social mobility have used data from the census records and marriage certificates to demonstrate that working class mobility existed nationally, but there are few studies which use records from individual schools, to explore associations with education at a micro-level.